sammy355/samar.github.io/_posts/2026-02-16-Off_Policy_RL.md

 ### Problem Formulation

-We want to find sequences x ∈ V^L, Where V is the vocabulary (eg. amino acids or nucleotides) and L is the sequence length.
+We want to find sequences x ∈ V <sup>L</sup>, Where V is the vocabulary (eg. amino acids or nucleotides) and L is the sequence length.
 We also look for some desired properties from these sequences such as binding affinity or enzymatic activity etc. These properties are evaluated by a black box oracle function ; f : V^L -> R. Evaluation of this function (f) is very costly and time consuming because it involves wet-lab experiments and simulations.